 Please note that international students need to be at least 18 years old when starting our programme beginning of September.
 We can´t enrol underage international students, sorry.

 No, but if you need to show a higher academic level than school-leaving, then you could provide your SAT or ACT score report, or you could use one to support your application.
+Also if you won`t receive your final school leaving certificate or required university transcript within our application deadline.
 Please submit your score report together with your complete application.
-We recommend subject tests in maths and physics.
+We recommend subject tests in Maths and Physics.

 Sorry, but also no.